ciflikli/css/content/challenges.md

 {{< figure class="image main" src="/images/css.jpg" >}}

-We aim to have five distinct computational social science challenges for the participants to tackle throughout the weekend.
+We aim to have four to five distinct computational social science challenges for the participants to tackle throughout the event.
 Challenges are tied to sponsorships.
-They will be publicised two weeks before the event.
+These will be publicised a week before the event.